-Bailout money for hospitals slow to get out and missing some places that need it most, lawmakers and industry groups say
+Hospital relief money slow to reach places that need it most, lawmakers and industry groups say

 “The first priority is, we want to get this money out fast,” Seema Verma, administrator of the federal Centers for Medicare and Medicaid Services, said in a conference call with reporters Wednesday.
 “Using Medicare was the fastest.
 We had that data.”

 As for what will be next, Verma said administration officials will “be providing more specificity at the end of this week” for how a second batch from the $100 billion will be allotted.
-She said, “the second round of funding will address all providers, as well as address hot spots.”
+She said that “the second round of funding will address all providers, as well as address hot spots.”

-Verma added: “We know that providers are dealing with issues on both ends … providers that have a significant impact with increased expenses” as well as a loss of income from postponing or canceling elective surgeries or other non-emergency care.
+“We know that providers are dealing with issues on both ends … providers that have a significant impact with increased expenses,” Verma said, as well as a loss of income from postponing or canceling elective surgeries or other non-emergency care.
 “In this next tranche, we are trying to [deal with] all that,” Verma said, adding that the next distribution will give extra help to hospitals where cases have surged.

+At a meeting on Tuesday with about a dozen health-care industry leaders, White House officials briefed them on how they anticipated the next batch of money would be distributed, according to one industry participant.

+The administration officials said the second batch will also be approximately $30 billion, given out in two pieces, according to the participant.
+The larger amount, $20 billion, will be allocated based on each hospital and health-care provider’s proportion of total revenue, according to Internal Revenue Service data, said the participant, who spoke on the condition of anonymity about information that is not public.
+By basing payments on total revenue — including money from private insurers, Medicaid and other sources — this $20 billion will reach hospitals that do not take many — or any — patients on Medicare.

+White House officials said at the meeting that the remaining approximately $10 billion in the second batch will be devoted to hospitals with especially large numbers of covid-19 patients, according to the participant.

-Congressional Democrats and agency officials recognize that the administration is trying to move quickly to handle huge sums of money in a law passed just three weeks ago.
-But they also say infighting within HHS appears to be muddling the process, and that the agency’s guidance changes daily.
+Congressional Democrats and agency officials recognize the administration is trying to move quickly to handle huge sums of money in a law passed just three weeks ago.
+They also say that infighting within HHS appears to be muddling the process and that the agency’s guidance changes daily.

-In a letter signed by Senate Finance Committee Chairman Ron Wyden (D-Ore.) and other top Senate Democrats this week to Health and Human Services Secretary Alex Azar, they called on the administration to release details on the initial $30 billion in payments, including methodology and who received the money.
+In a letter this week to Health and Human Services Secretary Alex Azar, signed by Senate Finance Committee Chairman Ron Wyden (D-Ore.) and other top Senate Democrats, the senators called on the administration to release details on the initial $30 billion in payments, including methodology and who received the money.

 “The administration failed to deliver much needed relief to many essential providers due to this approach,” the lawmakers wrote of how the first $30 billion was spread out.
 They also demanded more transparency about how the rest of the money would be distributed, including criteria for what would constitute a “hot spot.”

+Administration officials have said the $30 billion was distributed based on the proportion that each hospital received in 2019 of all the money Medicare paid out through its original, fee-for-service program, in which providers of care are reimbursed for the volume of services they provide.

+While hospital industry representatives say that was a simple method that allowed some money to go out swiftly, they have pointed out that it disadvantaged hospitals in parts of the country, such as California and portions of Florida, where Medicare Advantage — the private managed-care section of the program — is particularly popular.

-The problem, some hospital executives say, was that this method didn’t distribute the money based on need.
-Hospitals that treat more uninsured patients or those on Medicaid, as well as patients that don’t treat many Medicare patients at all — such as children’s hospitals — would get less money.
+A significant problem, some hospital executives say, was that this method didn’t distribute the money based on need.
+In addition, hospitals that treat more uninsured patients or those on Medicaid, as well as hospitals that don’t treat many Medicare patients at all — such as children’s hospitals — would get less money.

 The second tranche of funds will be directed to those facilities, officials have said.
 But even those hospitals that were assisted in the first tranche didn’t get money based on how many covid-19 patients they treated.